All Episodes

 Look at it all now.

-Stock market going through the roof, GDP up two and a half percent.
+Stock market going through the roof.

 Took longer than any of us knew, but we can't afford to start changing horses.